 Contemporary fine art photographer Dale M Reid has gone through many transitions in life: from leaving the corporate world and entering the art world, to the discovery of inter-femininity and a new outlook on life.

 Photography has always played an important role in Dale’s life; however, since 1999 she has developed and moved into a second career as a fine art photographer.
-Dale’s outlook on life changed drastically when her life partner and soul mate was diagnosed with Multiple Sclerosis.
-Despite the challenges over the years, their relationship has never been stronger.
+Dale’s outlook on life changed drastically when her life partner and soulmate was diagnosed with Multiple Sclerosis.
+Despite the challenges over the years, their relationship continues to grow stronger.